swisscom/PowerGRR/README.md

     flows in one shot using multiple cmdlets inside a PowerShell script.

-The following plugins are available for hunts and flows and the target group is choosen based on labels.
+The following plugins are available for hunts and flows and the target group is chosen based on labels or the OS.
 * "Netstat","ListProcesses","FileFinder","RegistryFinder","ExecutePythonHack"

 ### Repo Structure